 Parents need to make sure children are dressed for the temperature of the day, as all students must attend recess unless excused by a physician or the school nurse.
 In that case, the student will go to another classroom.

-The Lower School principal or designee of each school will be responsible for daily monitoring of Air Quality Index (AQI) information provided by local authorities.
+The Lower School principal or designee of each school will be responsible for daily monitoring of the Temperature Index information provided by local authorities.